hondo200019/MSSE640/Assignment3Martinez.md

 git push -u origin main
 ```

 5. How do you clone a repo and what's the difference between cloning and creating a new repo from scratch?
-Practice cloning a public repo from somewhere.
+Practice cloning a public repo from somewhere./
 Cloning a repo:
 ```
     git clone https://github.com/hondo200019/MSSE640.git